Jungle Emperor Leo : Leo Edition by Osamu Tezuka (Jitsugyono Nihon-sha)

 Bullet Train by Kotaro Isaka, translated by Sam Melissa (Vintage)

 I had watched the Hollywood movie and was excited to read the book in English which was translated by Sam Melissa who also translated Mantis.
-I wanted to see how closely the movie adaptation was of Isaka’s book.
+I wanted to see how closely the movie adaptation followed Isaka’s book.

 A former hitman boards the Tohoku Shinkansen “Hayate” at Tokyo Station which is bound for Morioko in Iwate Prefecture.
 He is determined to take revenge against a teenager named Satoshi Oji whose nickname is the Prince.
 The Prince had pushed Kimura’s son, Wataru, off the roof of a department just for fun.